TGraphDisplay3D is a Delphi component and DLL for use in Win32 and Win64 (Windows 7/8/10) software.

 TGraphDisplay3D in freeware, shareware and commercial software?

 The component comes with full source code and can be evaluated freely.
-If you like it and decide to use it in a freeware, shareware or commercial (or any other money making - advertising, in app. selling, etc.) product you need one of the licenses.
+If you like it and decide to use it in a freeware, shareware or commercial (or any other money making - advertising, in app. selling, etc.) product one of the licenses is needed.

 If everything went smooth, you can access the TGraphDisplay3D component on 3delite's tab.